evolution-cms/installer/README.md

 You can create custom presets by extending the `Preset` class.
 See the `src/Presets/` directory for examples.

-## Database Collation Handling

-The installer includes smart collation handling that:
-- Automatically detects the database collation
-- Uses the database collation if it's not available in the server's collation list (e.g., `utf8mb4_uca1400_ai_ci`)
-- Falls back to recommended collations if needed

-This solves issues where databases have collations that aren't listed in `SHOW COLLATION` but are valid for the database.

 ## Features

 ### Automatic Version Resolution